How to Build a High-Performing Safety Team

 Characteristics of a High-Performing Safety Team

-A high-performing safety team must have clearly defined roles and responsibilities.
-Each team member should understand their individual role and how they contribute to the team’s overall success.
-This clarity helps ensure accountability and that all team members are working towards a common goal.
+- Clear roles and responsibilities.
+Each team member understands their individual role and how they contribute to the team’s overall success.
+This clarity helps ensure accountability and that everyone is working towards a common goal.

-Leadership is essential for any high-performing safety team.
-A strong safety leader promotes a culture of safety, leads by example, and ensures that the team is working towards the organisation’s safety goals.
-Accountability is also essential, and leaders should hold team members responsible for their actions.
+- Strong leadership and accountability.
+A strong safety leader promotes a culture of safety, leads by example, and keeps the team working towards the organisation’s safety goals, holding members responsible for their actions.

-Effective communication is critical for any high-performing safety team.
-Team members must be able to communicate openly, honestly and clearly.
-They must be able to provide and receive feedback constructively.
+- Effective communication.
+Team members communicate openly, honestly and clearly, and are able to give and receive feedback constructively.

-Consistent training and education are essential for maintaining a high-performing safety team.
-Team members must be knowledgeable about safety policies, procedures and regulations.
-Training and education should be ongoing and reflect the latest developments in safety technology, best practice and regulatory requirements.
+- Consistent training and education.
+Team members stay knowledgeable about safety policies, procedures and regulations.
+Training is ongoing and reflects the latest developments in safety technology, best practice and regulatory requirements.

-A high-performing safety team is always looking for ways to improve and learn from past mistakes.
-They actively seek out feedback and data to identify areas for improvement and take action to address them.
+- Continuous improvement and learning.
+The team is always looking for ways to improve and learn from past mistakes, actively seeking out feedback and data to identify areas for improvement and acting on them.

 Building a High-Performing Safety Team